Print Options

 Advanced Degrees

-• Students should consider satisfying any or all course requirements by taking proficiency examinations.
-Application to take a proficiency examination should be made directly to the person who will be teaching the particular course.
-The examinations will be administered during the first week of the quarter in which the course is offered.
+Students should consider satisfying any or all course requirements by taking proficiency examinations.
+Application to take a proficiency examination should be made directly to the person who will be teaching the course.
+Upon agreement of the course instructor, the examinations will be administered at an agreed upon time prior to the class, but no later than the first week of the quarter in which the course is offered.
+The faculty member will administer a written exam to the student and shall assign a letter grade to the student based on the student’s performance on the written exam.
 No stigma is attached to failing a proficiency examination.

 Chemistry Courses